The following chart summarizes our main product candidate portfolio.

 RUCONEST® for the treatment of acute HAE

-Our lead product, RUCONEST® is the first and only rhC1INH protein replacement therapy that is approved for the treatment of acute hereditary angioedema, or HAE, attacks.
+Our lead product, RUCONEST® is an rhC1INH protein replacement therapy that is approved for the treatment of acute hereditary angioedema, or HAE, attacks.
 HAE is a rare genetic condition that occurs in between approximately 1 in 10,000 and 1 in 50,000 people worldwide.
 In the United States, the market for acute treatment is estimated to be between 7,000 and 8,000 patients for both acute and prophylactic treatment.
 HAE is caused by a deficiency of the protein C1INH.
 This deficiency leads to the uncontrolled activation of the complement cascade, resulting in the over-production of some mediators, leading to the leaking of fluid from blood vessels to the tissue space.
 The most common symptoms of an HAE attack are caused by overproduction of the bradykinin initiator protein, kallikrein, and thus excessive leakage of fluid into tissue spaces (edema or swelling).
 Patients may suffer bouts of excruciating abdominal pain, nausea and vomiting that is exacerbated by swelling in the intestinal wall.
 Airway, or laryngeal, swelling is particularly dangerous and can lead to death by asphyxiation.
 Untreated, attacks can last between 48 and 120 hours and can be fatal.

 RUCONEST® has been shown to normalize C1INH effects in HAE patients.
 Returning C1INH activity levels to normal has been shown to be clinically relevant in HAE attack treatment.
 RUCONEST® irreversibly binds to several target molecules, including importantly the coagulation factor FXII and the protease kallikrein, which (when unbound) cleaves a plasma protein into bradykinin and other products.
 By binding to and chemically deactivating these molecules, RUCONEST® stops the production of bradykinin and all other mediators and thereby stops the HAE attack.